 Franklin Chang-Díaz (1950-) and Ellen Ochoa (1958-)

-Our final entry jointly honors two pioneers of space: American physicist Franklin Chang-Díaz, the first Hispanic astronaut, and American engineer Ellen Ochoa, the first Hispanic female astronaut (see her picture on the first page).
+Our final entry jointly honors two pioneers of space: physicist Franklin Chang-Díaz, the first Hispanic-American astronaut, and engineer Ellen Ochoa, the first female Hispanic-American astronaut (see her picture on the first page).

 Chang-Díaz was born in San José, Costa Rica, and earned his doctorate in Applied Plasma Physics from the Massachusetts Institute of Technology (MIT).
+He became an American citizen in 1977.
 Much of his early work concerned controlled fusion and fusion reactor design.
 Later, he led fusion propulsion teams at MIT and Johnson Space Center (JSC) on projects with potential Mars mission applications.
 He became an astronaut in 1981, served as in-orbit capsule communicator (CAPCOM) during the first Spacelab flight, and flew seven space shuttle missions.
 After all that excitement, he retired from NASA in 2005 [sources: NASA].

 Ellen Ochoa was born in Los Angeles, Calif., and earned her master's degree and doctorate in electrical engineering from Stanford University.
 Ochoa researched information processing at Sandia National Laboratories and NASA Ames Research Center and listed as co-inventor on three patents in optics, object recognition and image processing.
 She became an astronaut in 1991 and flew four shuttle missions.
 In 2012, she was named JSC director -- the first Hispanic person and second woman to do so [sources: NASA; NASA].